PatrickHechler/primitive-code/README.md

         * initialized with the begin of the loaded machine code file
     * `SP`
         * the stack pointer points to the command to be executed
-        * initialized with `-1` or the begin of a memory block
+        * initialized with the begin of a spezial automatically growing memory block
     * `INTP`
         * points to the interrupt-table
         * initialized with the interrupt table